 Email marketing to generate new leads

-The idea behind email marketing for B2B organizations is to build relationship with leads.
+The idea behind email marketing for B2B organizations is to build a relationship with leads.
 In B2B, you seldom have a short sales cycle.
-On the contrary, it usually tends to be far longer and often more difficult, with several decision makers involved.
+On the contrary, it usually tends to be far longer and often more difficult, with several decision-makers involved.

 But even in a shorter cycle, building trust is necessary before anyone will ever buy from you.